miromannino/miro-windows-manager/README.md

 Other projects (e.g. Spectacle) move windows in halves using arrows, and in corners using other counterintuitive shortcuts, like letters, which makes things confusing.

-This script needs Hammerspoon in order to works.
+This script needs Hammerspoon in order to work.

 ![example](https://github.com/miromannino/miro-windows-manager/raw/imgs/example.gif)